tips

 Spain is easy to fall in love with.
 Here's how to plan a trip you'll actually enjoy.

-Planning a trip to Spain can feel overwhelming.
-There's so much to see: beaches, mountains, Moorish palaces, medieval cities, world-class museums, and some of the best food in Europe.
-Each region calls for your attention, but your time probably isn't unlimited.
+There's so much to see.
+Beaches, mountains, Moorish palaces, medieval cities, world-class museums, and some of the best food in Europe.

+Maybe you want to spend lazy days on the Costa del Sol.
 Or explore the Alhambra in Granada.
 Or hop between pintxo bars in San Sebastian.
 The options are endless, which is exactly why you need a plan.

 This guide will help you choose the right destinations, avoid common mistakes, and build a trip that fits your pace.